Steelhead vs Salmon: Which Is Better?

 Selenium | 14.3 mcg | 41.4 mcg |

 Both fish contain a good number of minerals and vitamins.
 At first glance it’s difficult to determine which fish provides more.
-Therefore, is steelhead trout or salmon healthier?

-Salmon is healthier than steelhead trout due to its greater number of omega-3 fatty acids, minerals and vitamins.
+Salmon is better than steelhead trout due to its greater number of omega-3 fatty acids, minerals and vitamins.
 Salmon contains more B6, thiamin, riboflavin, B5, iron, niacin, folate, potassium and selenium than steelhead trout.

 Steelhead is no slouch itself and contains a wide variety of healthy nutrients.
 Steelhead contains more B12, magnesium, phosphorus, calcium and zinc.
 Let’s examine some of the health benefits of both fish 3.